aridjayarecipes/cutesrecipes.web.app/content/post/2104-easiest-way-to-prepare-super-quick-homemade-corn-beef-and-brussels-sprouts.md

 1. Take to taste Mustard

 Corned Beef and Brussels Spaghetti is a delicious way to turn your leftover corned beef into a whole new meal, so grab a fork and dig in!
-If you&#39;re not a brussels sprouts fan you can use other vegetables in this recipe, too.
-Patrick&#39;s Day dinner would be delicious!
-Come along with me as I make a quick brunch of Corned Beef, Potato, &amp; Brussels Sprouts Hash!
+If you're not a brussels sprouts fan you can use other vegetables in this recipe, too.
+Patrick's Day dinner would be delicious!
+Come along with me as I make a quick brunch of Corned Beef, Potato, & Brussels Sprouts Hash!

 <!--inarticleads2-->